Enter your details then hit

 You still get bombarded by uncontrollable internal panic.

-Could this be because you have fallen into this commitment trap too?
+Could this be because you have fallen for the commitment trap too?

 It sounds strange.
 Here's the connection.

 If you do, there’s a high chance you have fallen for the serial dater's trap.
-This trap makes people fall into a pattern I refer to as STRATEGY HOPPING.
+This trap makes people fall into a pattern I call STRATEGY HOPPING.

 like a cheating boyfriend hopping from girl to girl, never finding satisfaction.
 You keep hopping from technique to technique never finding emotional freedom.